kruegerrobotics/lan-monitor/README.md

 ## Dowload here [github-release](https://github.com/KruDex/lan-monitor/releases/latest)

-**This are older releases and currently the updates describride below will be available as version v3.0.0 and higher**
+**This are older releases and currently the updates describride below will be available as version v3.0.0 and higher in the coming days**

+This is a general description for development details please read here:

+- Build
+- Docker dev-build
+- Docker run

 ## What it does